Meet our leaders

-Sammie Mosier began her career as a nurse with HCA’s Frankfurt Regional Medical Center where she served as a staff nurse before getting promoted to a director role, and eventually assuming the position of chief nursing officer.
-During her time as CNO, Frankfurt Regional Medical Center was granted Magnet status, a prestigious distinction recognizing high-quality care and excellence in nursing.
+Sammie Mosier began her career as a nurse with HCA’s Frankfort Regional Medical Center where she served as a staff nurse before getting promoted to a director role, and eventually assuming the position of chief nursing officer.
+During her time as CNO, Frankfort Regional Medical Center was granted Magnet status, a prestigious distinction recognizing high-quality care and excellence in nursing.

 Today Sammie provides leadership for the nursing scope of practice for all lines of business and defines clinical initiatives.
 She has responsibilities for development and execution of the Excellence in Medical-Surgical Nursing clinical agenda, including the Unit of Distinction program.
 Sammie also oversees the nursing evidenced-based clinical documentation (EBCD) content throughout the HCA enterprise.

 Chief Nursing Informatics Officer